 Once an alias name is given, we should use the alias name only and not the original name.

-Example: Aliasing members of module (demo6.py)
+Example: Aliasing members of a module in Python (demo6.py)

 from addmultiplication import x as y print(x)

 By default, a module will be loaded only once even though we are importing multiple times.
 Let’s consider a module with name module1.

 Example: Reloading (module1.py)

 Example: Reloading in Python (demo7.py)

 import module1 import module1 import module1 import module1 print("This is test module")

 The problem in this approach is if a module is updated outside after loading it in our program, then the updated version of the module will not be available to our program.
 We can solve this problem by reloading modules explicitly based on our requirement wherever needed.
 We can reload by using the reload() function of the imp module.